PGuideDev/PGuide-Docs/docs/notes/公共服务/重医校级开源软件镜像站/Wiki.md

 gpgcheck=1

 [epel-source]
-name=Extra Packages for Enterprise Linux $releasever - $basearch - Source
+name=Extra Packages for Enterprise 1.Linux $releasever - $basearch - Source
 # It is much more secure to use the metalink, but if you wish to use a local mirror
 # place its address here.
 baseurl=https://mirrors.cernet.edu.cn/epel/$releasever/Everything/source/tree/